Successful push notifications regularly get up to 2x higher click-through rates than emails do.

 Price: Contact them for a custom quote based on your requirements

-PushBots is a push notification service with a couple of really great strengths.
+PushBots is a push notification service with a couple of great strengths.

 For one, it’s chock full of automation.
 While there will come times when you need to manually push out notifications, there’s much of it you may want to streamline and this app allows you to do that.

-The analytics provided by PushBots is another particular strength, rivaling what you’d see in Google Analytics.
+The analytics provided by PushBots is another particular strength, rivalling what you’d see in Google Analytics.